LarsH/msp430-uart/README.md

 Dependencies
 -------

 The project uses the msp430 port of GCC for compiling, Splint for static code analysis and GNU Make to manage the build environment.
-To communicate with the serial port a terminal program is needed, the program screen works fine.

 ### Debian / Ubuntu

-    apt-get install make splint gcc-msp430 mspdebug screen
+    apt-get install make splint gcc-msp430

 ### OS X
 Installing instructions for gcc-msp430 and mspdebug:

 <http://processors.wiki.ti.com/index.php/MSP430_LaunchPad_Mac_OS_X>

+However, the scripts for building mspgcc4 uses wget so either build and install wget or update the do-[gdb,gcc,libc,binutils].sh scripts to use curl instead of wget.

 Installing instructions for splint: